jerrodgerth/nokia-pi/README.md

 ## nSnake

 And it wouldn't be a Nokia thing if there wasn't some mention of phones....
 So, play a game of [Snake](https://github.com/alexdantas/nSnake) if you are bored.
+To start a game type `snake` or `nsnake`.
+Use `q` to quit.

 ![snake](assets/snake.png)